deathworlders/online/content/books/deathworlders/chapter-49-division.md

 **New York: That Show studios**

 A lone gunman was able to smuggle a pistol into the studio where a live episode of *“That Show With Steven Lawrence”* was being broadcast.
 He was able to fire twelve rounds before being subdued by members of the crew and audience, one of which struck the host.
-Steven Lawrence and one other man were declared dead on arrival at Lennox Hill hospital, where a third victim is said to be in critical but stable condition.
+Steven Lawrence and one other man were declared dead on arrival at Lenox Hill hospital, where a third victim is said to be in critical but stable condition.

 The show was live on air at the time, but the shooting itself was not broadcast thanks to a profanity delay.

 **Folctha, Cimbrean**

 Armed men and women with knives and machetes mingled with the crowd near the Alien Quarter before launching their attack.
-Several injuries are reported, including three people who were hospitalized with life-threatening wounds, and a human nun who was hospitalized suffering from burns after molotov cocktails were thrown at the Starmind monastery building.
+Several injuries are reported, including three people who were hospitalized with life-threatening wounds, and a human nun who was hospitalized suffering from burns after Molotov cocktails were thrown at the Starmind monastery building.
 A number of nonhumans are reported to have died in the violence, though at least one of the attackers is known to have been killed while trying to assault Folctha’s Commune of Females, where the Guard-Sisters responded with lethal force.
 Simultaneously, a van attempted to ram the security gate at HMS *Sharman* military base, and was fired upon.

 The Folctha Police Service responded by deploying armed officers all over the city, who remain on patrol.
 Arrests have reportedly been made, though the police have declined to comment on how many attackers were involved, how many have been arrested and how many were killed.